Ballathie House: Country house, 1886-1972

 In 1936, the estate was sold to Colonel Stephen Hardie, a chartered accountant in Glasgow and founder member of the British Oxygen Company.
+The estate was sold again in 1964 to the Maxwell siblings, descendants of John Maxwell (1879-1940), the film producer and founder of the ABC cinema empire.

-Hardie died in 1969 and the house was sold, and converted into a hotel in 1972 by Colonel & Mrs Brassey & Maxwell family from the west of Scotland.
+When Col. Hardie died in 1969, the house was also acquired by the Maxwell Family, and converted into a hotel in 1972 which was run for many years by Colonel & Mrs Brassey.

 Hotel, since 1972

-John Milligan purchased the estate separately in 1998, then also the hotel in 2005.
-The estate is still used for farming and sports.
+IMR Hotels purchased the hotel and the estate in 2024.
+The estate is used for farming.
 The Sportsman's Lodge was completed in 2003, within the grounds of the hotel.

 Hotel facilities

-Ballathie has 23 bedrooms in the main hotel, plus 11 more at the Sportsman's Lodge.
+Ballathie has 25 bedrooms in the main hotel, 12 more at the Sportsman's Lodge.
+It also has 16 rooms & suites in the Riverside Cottage.
 It is a venue for wedding ceremonies and receptions and also has rooms for conferences and meetings up to a capacity of 50.
 The hotel is on the River Tay, a salmon fishing river.
 Clay pigeon and grouse shooting are available.